2026-03-29

 2. Create an ADX cluster and database aligned to your retention and query requirements.

-3. Start with one-time ingestion for validation, then move to continuous ingestion if daily automation is needed.
+4. Start with one-time backfill for schema validation, then move to continuous ingestion for daily operation.

 • Spend per business unit (tag-based)